Why be Bayesian?

 Imagine the plight of the manager who exclaims, ‘I understand [does he?] the meaning that the demand for XYZ will lie in the interval 973 to 1374 with confidence .90.
 However, I am particularly interested in the interval 1300 to 1500.
 What confidence can I place on that interval?’
 Unfortunately, this question cannot be answered.
 Of course, however, it is possible to give a posterior probability to that particular interval - or any other - based on the sample data and on a codification of the manager’s prior judgements.

-And a more succinct description of the same view from Dan Ovando’s fishery statistics blog:
+This is a nice example (aside from assuming the manager is a male) of a simple question that we need a Bayesian posterior distribution to answer.
+A more succinct description of the same view from Dan Ovando’s fishery statistics blog:

 Bayesian credible intervals mean what we’d like Frequentist confidence intervals to mean.